Which lining paper grade do you need for your next wallpapering project? Get expert insight to make the right choice

 Do you hang lining paper horizontally or vertically?

-As a general rule if you are going to paint the lining paper after it has been hung you want to hang vertically as you would wallpaper.
+As a general rule, if you are going to paint the lining paper after it has been hung, you want to hang it vertically as you would wallpaper.
 This is quicker and easier than hanging horizontally.

-If you are going to wallpaper after hanging lining paper the pro approach is to hang the lining paper horizontally.
-This helps ensure that the seam on the wallpaper and lining paper don’t match up and gives a strong secure finish.
+If you are going to wallpaper after hanging lining paper, the pro approach is to hang the lining paper horizontally.
+This is known as cross-lining.
+This helps ensure that the seams on the wallpaper and lining paper don’t match up and gives a strong, secure finish.

 How long after hanging lining paper can I paint it?